In This Article

 Artifacts

 Artifacts render substantial output — documents, code files, diagrams, even working interactive mini-apps — in a dedicated panel beside the chat instead of buried inline.
 You can iterate on them turn by turn, publish them, and share them.
 Shipped in mid-2024, Artifacts are the most mature feature on this list and available on every plan, including free.
+Anthropic has since pushed past static artifacts toward generative UI in a short-lived Claude Imagine research preview, where Claude built the interface live instead of saving it.

 Projects